-Reference is made to the section entitled "Audit Committee" of the Corporation's Annual Information Form for the fiscal year ended May 31, 2009 for required disclosure relating to the Audit Committee.
-The Annual Information Form is available on SEDAR at www.sedar.com and can be obtained by contacting the Secretary of the Corporation at 4385 Garand, Ville St. Laurent, Québec H4R 2B4, telephone (514) 856-0644.
+Reference is made to the section entitled "Audit Committee" of the Corporation's Annual Information Form for the sevenmonth fiscal year ended December 31, 2011 for required disclosure relating to the Audit Committee.
+The Annual Information Form is available on SEDAR at www.sedar.com and can be obtained by contacting the Secretary of the Corporation at 4385 Garand, Montreal, Québec H4R 2B4, telephone (514) 856-0644.